TeagueSS/ComputerVisionFinal/README.md

 6.  **Pre-trained Models (if available):**
     The original `yolo-with-distance` repository may provide pre-trained weights for YOLOv3.
 Refer to its documentation for download links and instructions on how to use them.
-    If this project provides its own fine-tuned model weights (e.g., `yolov3_custom_final.weights` or similar `.h5` files for Keras), they should be placed in a designated models directory (e.g., `models/` or `ExistingModel/yolo-with-distance/weights/`) as expected by the notebooks.
     *(Please specify where any custom pre-trained model weights generated by this project should be placed or how they can be obtained.)*

-*(Please review and fill in any remaining placeholder details above, especially concerning dataset paths and pre-trained model locations specific to your project's implementation.)*

 ## 📜 Key Findings & Conclusion

 > * **Impact of Blur:** The synthetic blur significantly hampered the YOLO V3 model's performance.
 The model trained on blurred data failed to achieve reliable object detection or accurate distance estimation, even when tested on blurred images it was trained on.
 > * **Baseline Model Performance:** The model trained on normal (unblurred) data performed reasonably well on unblurred test images but showed a marked decrease in accuracy when presented with blurred images.
 > * **Limitations of YOLO V3:** The study suggests that older models like YOLO V3 may not be robust enough to handle significant image distortions, even with fine-tuning.
 The loss of image quality due to blurring led to a critical loss of confidence in the model's predictions.
-> * **Overall:** The project concluded that the tested approach of using a single warped lens (simulated by blur) with a YOLO V3 model was not a successful method for reliable distance estimation.
+> * **Overall:** Our project concluded that the tested approach of using a single warped lens (simulated by blur) with a YOLO V3 model was not a successful method for reliable distance estimation.

 ## ⚠️ Challenges
 * Initial attempts to collect real-world data with a physically modified camera proved difficult due to hardware limitations and severe image quality issues (excessive blur, color distortion).